cwtowns/mern_starter/README.md

 }
 ```

+The front end is hosted on http://localhost:8000 and is simply the starter react app and 2 pages for invoking the backend api.
 Mostly this is a nice starter project for me to refer back to or clone to get started on a new project 🙂